The Bear Project

 Our mission is to promote responsible pet ownership and to help humans build lifelong and loving relationships with their pets.
-We are dedicated to aid our community through spay/neuter programs, and help to reduce the stray population by rescuing and providing care to unwanted and neglected pets.
+We are dedicated to aiding our community through spay/neuter programs and helping to reduce the stray population by rescuing and providing care to unwanted and neglected pets.

-We work to reduce animal overpopulation through endorsing spay/neuter and promoting responsible pet ownership, including vaccinations, owner education, and when necessary, placement in appropriate homes for stray and neglected animals.
+We work to reduce animal overpopulation by endorsing spay/neuter and promoting responsible pet ownership, including vaccinations, owner education, and, when necessary, placement in appropriate homes for stray and neglected animals.

 Finally, the day came when we did catch Cornbread!
-Through another friend in rescue, we reached Eldad and Lisa with Hope for Paws, who came out to meet us and provide advice, and to tell us we were on the right track.
-Their expertise proved invaluable, and we were shocked that — after all of the worry, tears and time invested, over the past 13 months — how smooth and calmly his actual rescue was.
-Bear was ready, it was his time!
+Through another friend in rescue, we reached Eldad and Lisa with Hope for Paws, who came out to meet us and provide advice and tell us we were on the right track.
+Their expertise proved invaluable, and we were shocked that — after all of the worry, tears, and time invested over the past 13 months — how smooth and calm his actual rescue was.
+Bear was ready, and it was his time!

-When we finally caught Cornbread, we took him into TVC to have him bathed and begin his vetting, as well as scan for a microchip.
-To our surprise, he was chipped!
+When Cornbread was finally caught, he was taken to the Veterinary Clinic for a bath and vetting, as well as a scan for a microchip.
+To our surprise, he was microchipped!
 We found out his name was Bear.
-He had been lost for over 2 and a half years, after a car accident had spooked him and he bolted from the car.
+He had been lost for over two and a half years after a car accident had spooked him, and he bolted from the car.
 His owners had searched for him, doing all they knew how to do, but never gave up hope.
-They kept the chip up to date, and because of that, Bear was able to be reunited with his family.
-A terrified dog had come back to life, home with the family that loved him.
+They kept Bear's microchip up to date, and because of that, he was able to be reunited with his family.
+A terrified dog had come back to life and returned home to the family that loved him.

-During the time we had worked separately and together for various animals, we had both been going to the same trusted vet - The Veterinary Clinic & The Veterinary Clinic West in Marietta, Georgia.
-We would walk in their doors with pets from our community to help people vet their pets if they would allow us to spay and neuter them.
-TVC was always so encouraging and friendly, and they believed in what we were doing.
+The Veterinary Clinic is always so encouraging and friendly, and they believe in what the Bear Project is doing.
 Eventually, they decided to come alongside us and offer their help in any way they could.
-They met with us, guided us, and most of all encouraged us to expand our vision.
+They met with us, guided us, and, most of all, encouraged us to expand our vision.
 We could not ask for a better group of people to be aligned with as we take our next step to becoming The Bear Project.

-We have grown now to include 2 other amazing people who each bring their own unique talents to our group, and who have also been working in rescue in the community for many years.
-We know that together, we can all make a greater difference, helping our neighbors become more knowledgeable while advocating for responsible pet ownership.
-We know this is just the beginning…
+The Bear Project has grown, and we know that together, we can all make a greater difference.
+By helping our neighbors become more knowledgeable while advocating for responsible pet ownership.
+We know this is just the beginning!